 The canals are filled with a fluid called endolymph.
 The level of this fluid is maintained by a small organ called the endolymphatic sac.
-In the hearing canal, sound waves cause vibrations in the fluid.
-This creates sound messages.
-In the balance canals, movement of the fluid creates other messages.
-These are about the position and motion of your body.
-Messages from both canals travel along a nerve to the brain.
+In the hearing canal, sound waves cause vibrations in the endolymph.
+The inner ear detects these sound waves and sends nerve impulses to the brain.
+The sound we hear is a result of the brain's interpretation of these nerve impulses.

 In the balance canals, change in position causes movement of the fluid.
 This movement is detected in the balance portion of the inner ear, and nerve impulses are sent to the brain.